 Abhishyandi These substances block the channels and cause heaviness.
 The flow of rasa is hindered and stagnation occurs when too much of these substances are used.
 They are mainly unctuous and heavy in nature; e.g. yoghurt obstructs the flow in the channels.

 Anuloma These herbs help vayu to move in its appropriate direction.
 They are often mild aperients and help with flatulence and constipation.
-They are usually aromatic and carminative herbs, commonly from the Umbelliferacea family, such as Fennel seed (Foeniculum vulgare) or Ajmoda (Apium graveolens).
+They are usually aromatic and carminative herbs, commonly from the umbelifer Apiaceae family, such as fennel seed (Foeniculum vulgare) or ajmoda (Apium graveolens).

 Bhedaniya These are purgative herbs that forcibly expel the solid and liquid parts of faeces.
 Kutki (Picorrhiza kurroa) has this effect at a high dose.

 Brmhaniya These are nourishing herbs that are full of the water element; e.g. Shatavari (Asparagus racemosus).

 Chaksushya These herbs improve eyesight; e.g. Amalaki (Phyllanthus officinalis).